datahuborg/datahub/REST Client API.rst

 Using the API
 =============

-DataHub offers a restful API for both internal and external applications.
+DataHub offers a RESTful API for both internal and external applications.
 You can find interactive documentation and examples at `/api-docs </api-docs>`__